A fortnight after the Final Battle, Harry received a cryptically worded summons for an audience at Gringotts:

 Harry hesitated, but finally decided it was best to just get it over with.

 He stepped inside.
 It was dark beyond the bookcases, so he cast a Lumos as he made his way forward.
-He had little time to get a good look around, for suddenly a cold, high-pitched voice said, "Ah!
+He had little time to get a good look around, because suddenly a cold, high-pitched voice said, "Ah!
 Harry Potter.
-You're here at last!"
+You are here at last!"